amihaiemil/amihaiemil.github.io/_posts/2019-05-12-new-project-checklist.md

 * Licence!
 Depending on your goals, you might need a different type of [licence](https://opensource.org/licenses).
 At the moment, I am only interested in the "author recognition" and "no liability" clauses.
 For that, I use the [BSD-3 Clause](https://opensource.org/licenses/BSD-3-Clause) licence everywhere.
 Be sure to also copy the licence text at the beginning of all the source code files.

 * .gitignore: Be sure to ignore all the project's meta-files like IDE-specific settings, build directories and so on.
-My proects are all Java so I specify there everything that has to do with Eclipse, Netbeans, IntelliJ, Maven etc.
+My projects are all Java so I specify there everything that has to do with Eclipse, Netbeans, IntelliJ, Maven etc.

 * README: Write an elegant "readme" from the start.
 It will help you see the goals more clearly and give you a boost of confidence even if the project is still just in your head!